 Hurricane Maria Makes Landfall In Puerto Rico

-After devastating parts of the Caribbean, Maria made landfall in Puerto Rico Wednesday at 6:15 a.m.
-ET as a Category 4 hurricane, according to the National Hurricane Center.
-It had previously been a Category 5 hurricane, but even downgraded, it packed powerful sustained winds of 150 mph and could be the strongest hurricane to ever hit the island.
+After devastating parts of the Caribbean, Maria made landfall in Puerto Rico at 6:15 a.m.
+ET Wednesday as a Category 4 hurricane, according to the National Hurricane Center.
+It had previously been a Category 5 hurricane, but even downgraded, it packed powerful sustained winds of 150 mph and is the strongest storm to have hit the island in decades.

+"The center will then pass just north of the northeast coast of the Dominican Republic tonight and Thursday," according to the hurricane center.

+As the punishing winds moved over the island, doors were ripped off hinges, roofs went airborne and widespread flooding was reported in the capital city of San Juan, says The Associated Press.

-Puerto Rico had long been spared from a direct hit by a hurricane and most recently avoided Irma which went on to strike Florida.
+Puerto Rico had long been spared from a direct hit by a hurricane; the last Category 4 storm to make landfall on the island was in 1932, reports the AP.
+Most recently, Puerto Rico avoided the worst of Irma, which went on to strike Florida.

-This time Puerto Ricans had been warned for days to heed hurricane warnings and make plans for their safety.
+In the days before Maria hit the island, Puerto Ricans were urged to heed hurricane warnings and evacuation orders.

+"We expect severe devastation," Gov. Ricardo Rosselló told NPR on Tuesday.
+"We have about 500 shelters.
+People have been trickling into those shelters.
+But really, we have some weak infrastructure in terms of some of the homes that we have in Puerto Rico."

 Hurricane #Maria made landfall near Yabucoa, Puerto Rico, around 6:15am AST with maximum sustained winds of 155 mph (250 km/h) @NWS @NOAA pic.twitter.com/RmFwVMn6r7— Natl Hurricane Ctr (@NWSNHC) September 20, 2017